OluwatomisinAtamamen/Clean-Air-Zone-Analysis/README.md

 ### Report

-A detailed report of the data curation and analysis process is included as `output/report.pdf`.
+A detailed report of the data curation is included as `report.pdf`.

 ## How to Run the Code